 Indigenous peoples lived in what is now Grand Rapids for thousands of years before the first European settlers arrived in the early 1800s.
 Detroit-born Louis Campau, known as the father of Grand Rapids, built a cabin, trading post and blacksmith shop on the east bank of the Grand River in 1826.
 The city was incorporated in 1850 and quickly established itself as America’s “Furniture City,” renowned for making fine wood furniture.
-More than 150 years later, Grand Rapids earned the sobriquet “Beer City USA” for its brewing expertise.
+More than 150 years later, Grand Rapids earned the nickname “Beer City USA” for its craft brewing expertise.

 Grand Rapids is filled with works of art commemorating its Native heritage, like the sculpture Manidoo Bawating located at Sixth Street Park.